mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 savePowerSystem(system; path = "C:/matpower/case14.h5", reference = "IEEE 14-bus test case")
 ```

-All electrical quantities saved in the HDF5 file are in per-units and radians, except for base values for power and voltages, which are given in volt-amperes and volts.
+All electrical quantities saved in the HDF5 file are stored as per-unit values and radians, except for base values for power and voltages, which are given in volt-amperes and volts.
 Note that even if the user modifies the base units using the [`@base`](@ref @base) macro, the units will still be saved with the default settings.

 ---

 ## [Add Bus](@id AddBusManual)
 The buses can be added both to the loaded power system, or to the one created from scratch.
-As an illustration, we can initiate the `PowerSystem` type and then incorporate two buses by utilizing the [`addBus!`](@ref addBus!) function:
+For example, initialize the `PowerSystem` type and add two buses using the [`addBus!`](@ref addBus!) function:
 ```@example addBus
 using JuliaGrid # hide